wacuuu/workload-collocation-agent/docs/wca-scheduler.rst

 Algorithms
 ==========
-To implement your algorithm you need only to use inferace below:
+Implement new algorithm with interface below:

 .. code-block:: python